Attention Deficit Hyperactivity Disorder (Easy-to-Read)

 What is attention deficit/hyperactivity disorder, or ADHD?

-ADHD is a common childhood disorder, and it may affect children differently.
+ADHD is a common mental disorder that begins in childhood and can continue through adolescence and adulthood.
 It makes it hard for a child to focus and pay attention.
-Some kids may be hyperactive or have trouble being patient.
-ADHD can make it hard for a child to do well in school or behave at home.
+Some children may be hyperactive or have trouble being patient.
+For children with ADHD, levels of inattention, hyperactivity, and impulsive behaviors are greater than for other children in their age group.
+ADHD can make it hard for a child to do well in school or behave at home or in the community.

 ADHD can be treated.
 Doctors and specialists can help.